LucasvanKasteren/eduvpn-log-analysis/README.md

 ### Requirements
 - The provided examples assume that the scripts and log files have the same parent directory.
 The file structure can be found in the images folder.

 - To run the python script we use python.
-Specifically it was tested using python3.11.2
+Specifically it was tested using python3.11.2.

 - The only non standard python library used is the MaxMind-DB-Reader library.
 For Debian and Ubuntu: `sudo apt-get install python3-maxminddb`.
 For Fedora: `dnf install python3-maxminddb`.

 - According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `connect_script.sh` is in the `/usr/local/bin` folder.
-Additionally, the both DB-IP databases must also be present in this folder.
-Finally, the .exe from `convert_ip_to_geo.py`file (located in the data folder) needs to be relocated to the same folder as above.
+Additionally, both DB-IP databases and the .exe from `convert_ip_to_geo.py`file (located in the data folder) need to be relocated to this particular folder.

 #### Schematic Overview
 A high-level overview of the program structure can also be found in the images folder.